brakenium/nix-options-json-wrapper/README.md

 ### How it works

 - The flake imports Stylix, Home Manager, and Nixpkgs.
+  - To avoid manually updating the flake, we delete flake.lock.
 - It constructs a minimal Home Manager configuration with Stylix modules.
 - It uses `nixosOptionsDoc` to generate the options documentation in JSON format.
 - The output is exposed as a buildable package named `hmOptionsJSON`.